RuihanGao/visual-tactile-synthesis/README.md

 ```

 ## Acknowledgement
 We thank Sheng-Yu Wang, Kangle Deng, Muyang Li, Aniruddha Mahapatra, and Daohan Lu for proofreading the draft.
-We are also grateful to Sheng-Yu Wang, Nupur Kumari, Gaurav Parmar, George Cazenavette, and Arpit Agrawal for their helpful comments and discus- sion.
+We are also grateful to Sheng-Yu Wang, Nupur Kumari, Gaurav Parmar, George Cazenavette, and Arpit Agrawal for their helpful comments and discussion.
 Additionally, we thank Yichen Li, Xiaofeng Guo, and Fujun Ruan for their help with the hardware setup.
 Ruihan Gao is supported by A*STAR National Science Scholarship (Ph.D.).

 Our code base is built upon [Contrastive Unpaired Translation (CUT)](https://github.com/taesungp/contrastive-unpaired-translation).